 According to the Dyslexia Center of Utah, 15-20% of the student population has a language-based learning disability, of which dyslexia is the most common, but there are others.

-It’s estimated that 1 in 10 people in the UK suffers from some form of dyslexia (NHS), and Dyslexia International states that over 700 million adults and children globally suffer from some type of dyslexia.
+It’s estimated that 1 in 10 people in the UK have some form of dyslexia (NHS), and Dyslexia International states that over 700 million adults and children globally suffer from some type of dyslexia.

 Unfortunately, dyslexia can run in families.
 Parents with dyslexia are likely to have children with dyslexia.
 Therefore, the sooner they can identify if their children have it, the sooner they can learn to adapt to being dyslexic (The International Dyslexia Association).
 That’s because dyslexia makes reading fluently difficult, affecting academic success, as well as self-esteem and social-emotional development (Dyslexia International).